 This article is going to be a little weird because it will reflect a very, very different mindset than one which is extremely common.
 Writing this article was weird for me as well, because it's difficult for me to sometimes understand other paradigms - and financial decisions is an area where I generally operate in my own little world.

 For example, I delayed marriage and children for financial reasons.
 I didn't buy a new car until I had enough to literally retire.
 Right now, I'm reading the same books that I hope my financial planners had to read to become financial planners, because I want to know about every aspect of my financial situation and future.

-To read more about my thoughts on careers and developing strategically sound income streams, just check out the Passive Income Institute.
-It’s a new project that starts from the beginning and explains things fully.
+To read more about my thoughts on careers and developing strategically sound income streams, keep researching this website.

 No, I've Never Had a Job

 I've never had a full-time job.
 I've had some freelance relationships as a writer, copywriter, and funnel builder for some financial companies.
 But I've never actually had a salary or anything along those lines.

 It just never materialized.
 I started learning marketable skills while in high school.
 In fact, I started my business while in high school.
 I was doing consulting during my very brief moment at college before I dropped out to work on growing my business.

 I mention this a lot for a few reasons.
 First, I don't care to be polite.
 It's not polite to bring it up a lot.
 But it's relevant, so I'll do it anyway.
 Second, as I just said, it's relevant.
 I'll talk more about this below, but suffice it to say

 - Your boss is fundamentally irrational.
 One of the fundamental problems with career development, financial advice, and any kind of wealth planning is this: people are nuts.
 They're almost always incompetent at almost everything they do.
 Bosses are no different.
 Relying on your boss to not randomly try to screw you over is something I seriously don't want to deal with.